Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Middle Tennessee Stats and Trends

-- In Middle Tennessee's 11 games this year, it has four wins against the spread.

-- This year, the Blue Raiders have just one ATS win in five games as an underdog of 3.5 points or more.
+- The Blue Raiders have covered the spread once this year when underdogs by 3.5 points or more (in five chances).

-- Middle Tennessee's games this year have gone over the total in four out of 10 opportunities (40%).
+- Middle Tennessee has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).

-- Middle Tennessee is 2-1-1 against the spread and 2-2 overall when the team picks up more than 413.4 yards.
+- When Middle Tennessee amasses more than 413.4 yards, the team is 2-1-1 against the spread and 2-2 overall.

-- The Blue Raiders have turned the ball over one more time (20 total) than the Owls have forced a turnover (19) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.